-NIJ expects to make any award under this solicitation in the form of a grant.
-See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.
+NIJ expects that any award under this solicitation will be made in the form of a grant or cooperative agreement.
+A cooperative agreement is a particular type of award that provides for OJP to have substantial involvement in carrying out award activities.
+See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of what may constitute substantial federal involvement.
+As discussed Iater in the solicitation, important rules (including limitations) apply to any conference/meeting/training costs under cooperative agreements.